Live Science Verdict

 Controllers: Touch Controllers (included)

-The Oculus Quest 2 is a pretty compact package, and it’s also impressively sturdy.
+The Meta Quest 2 is a pretty compact package, and it’s also impressively sturdy.
 The area that touches your face is lined with a soft-touch material – but, as you can imagine with any VE headset, your comfort will suffer after long play sessions.

 The onboard speakers work well enough, but there’s the option for headphones via a 3.5mm headphone jack next to the charger port which can be ideal for the likes of rhythm games like Beat Saber.